 How we support you?

-Our experienced and dedicated team provide fundamental and technical assistance pertaining to:
+Our experienced and dedicated team provide fundamental and technical assistance pertaining to tangible assets:

-- We provide physical verification of on-site assets for the purposes of transaction due diligence, audit services and regulatory compliance.
+- Physical Verification: We provide physical verification of on-site assets for the purposes of transaction due diligence, audit services and regulatory compliance.

-- We closely analyze and review existing accounting and asset utility to provide unbiased opinions on effective accounting and capital budgeting strategies.
+- Capital Budgeting and Accounting: We closely analyze and review existing accounting and asset utility to provide unbiased opinions on effective accounting and capital budgeting strategies.

-At Veristrat, we have dedicated team providing strategic solutions for tangible assets like valuation, physical audit, ascertaining useful life of assets, asset componentization etc.
+At Veristrat, we believe that assessment of tangible valuation requires a logical and measurable approach.
+Our dedicated team offers wide range of strategic solutions for tangible assets like valuation, physical audit, ascertaining useful life of assets, asset componentization etc.